7 Data Trends That Will Transform Businesses in 2026

 With the analogy of an IDP, a DDP provides resources (a set of tools and services) to enable data professionals to manage data more effectively.

 A DDP is a more developer-oriented framework empowering developers to build, deploy, and manage data-intensive applications.
-These Platform constructs are comparatively new and focus on giving greater control to the users.
+These platform constructs are comparatively new and focus on giving greater control to the users.
+Platform engineering is surely going to get a boost, which is why it's one of the major data trends to look forward to.

 Prediction 3: Wider Enterprise Adoption of Semantics, RAG and KAG

-2025 is all set to witness Retrieval-Augmented Generation (RAG) and Knowledge-Augmented Generation (KAG) dominating the data space with a shared reliance on semantics to boost accuracy and context in AI responses.
-But why are we predicting so?
+2026 is all set to witness Retrieval-Augmented Generation (RAG) and Knowledge-Augmented Generation (KAG) dominating the data space with a shared reliance on semantics to boost accuracy and context in AI responses.
+But why are we predicting them to be among popular data trends?

 RAG pulls relevant information from external knowledge sources before generating responses, ensuring outputs are rooted in real-time, relevant data.
 KAG, on the other hand, enhances this by integrating structured knowledge directly into the AI responses, creating a more grounded and context-aware output.

-So, alongside the rise of these graph technologies, we might see an industry-wide shift of Semantics from a theoretical concept to a critical component of an enterprise’s AI & data strategies that will amplify their efforts to build or adopt robust semantic layers to enhance both RAG and KAG applications.
+So, alongside the rise of these graph technologies, we might see an industry-wide shift of semantics from a theoretical concept to a critical component of an enterprise’s AI and data strategies to amplify their efforts to build or adopt robust semantic layers to enhance both RAG and KAG applications.

 Prediction 4: Long Live Data Contracts